Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Experiments and Results

-We assessed the clinical relevance of the estimated time-shift by relating it to independent medical information evaluated by physicians.
-To this end, we compared the estimated time-shift to the ADAS11 scale: high values of this score indicates a decline of cognitive abilities.
-We show in Figure \ref{fig:clinic} a non-linear relationship between ADAS11 and the time-shift, suggesting an acceleration of symptoms along the estimated time-course, which is characteristic of AD in its latest stages.
-The box-plot of Figure \ref{fig:clinic} shows the time-shift distribution across clinical groups.
+The box-plot of Figure \ref{fig:stages_distribution} shows the time-shift distribution across clinical groups.
 We observe an increase of the estimated time-shift when going from healthy to pathological stages.
 The high uncertainty associated to the MCI group is due to the broad definition of this clinical category, which includes subjects not necessarily affected by dementia.
-We note that the MCI subjects subsequently converted to AD (MCI to AD) exhibit higher time-shift than the MCI group, highlighting the ability of the model to differentiate clinical diagnosis without any prior knowledge.
-A similar distinction can be noticed between the NL and NL to MCI groups.
-It is important to recall that this result is obtained from the analysis of a single MRI scan per patient only.
+We note that MCI subjects subsequently converted to AD (MCI converter) exhibit higher time-shift than the clinically stable MCI group, highlighting the ability of the model to differentiate between conversion status.
+A similar distinction can be noticed between NL and NL converter groups.
+We found significant differences between median time-shift for NL-NL converter, MCI-MCI converter and MCI converter-AD (comparisons $p < 0.01$, Figure \ref{fig:stages_distribution}).
+It is also important to recall that this result is obtained from the analysis of a single scan per imaging modality and ADAS13 score for each patient.